dawranliou/dawranliou.com/content/13-getting-started-with-python-internals.md

 # What does (C)Python do to my code?

-You might have heard people tell you Python is a interepretive language.
+You might have heard people tell you Python is a interpreted language.
 You give the Python interpreter your sourcecode, and boom, the interpreter spits out the output.